-In Years 7 and 8, Science provides the foundation stone for study to GCSE level.
+Our Key Stage 3 Science course provides the foundation stone for study to GCSE level.
 At George Pindar we see Science very much as a five-year course.
-There is a high degree of practical and investigation content and students study a range of topics to further develop their knowledge. understanding and skills from KS2.
+There is a high degree of practical and investigation content and students study a range of topics to further develop their knowledge, understanding and skills from KS2.
 Topics include: Sound and light, energy, chemical reactions, acids and alkalis. plants and photosynthesis, forces, electricity, interdependence, variation and inheritance, the Earth and Earth structure, particles and elements and organ systems.